Barcodes Explained

 Where do Our Barcodes Come From?

-We have already learned that GS1 was formed when the UCC and EAN merged in the late 1990s.
-Before this merger took place, the UCC sold barcodes for a one off cost, while EAN licensed them out like GS1 does today.
-After the merger, the newly formed GS1-US decided to charge an annual license fee, including to members who had originally purchased barcodes for a one off cost.
-Unsurprisingly, these members were unhappy about suddenly being charged yearly for codes that they had bought and owned, so a class action lawsuit was filed which resulted in a victory for the barcode owners.
-One consequence of this lawsuit was that GS1 was forced to pay a multimillion dollar settlement, but more importantly it established that the barcodes sold by the UCC prior to adopting the licence business model were owned by the businesses that purchased them, and not controlled by GS1 anymore despite being totally legitimate GS1 codes.
+GS1 was formed when the UCC and EAN merged in the late 1990s.
+Before this merger, the UCC sold barcodes for a one off cost, while EAN licensed them out like GS1 does today.
+After the merger, the newly formed GS1-US decided to charge annual license fees.
+They included members who had originally purchased barcodes for a one-off cost.
+Unsurprisingly, the members became unhappy about yearly fees for codes they had bought and owned.
+They filed a class action lawsuit, which resulted in a victory for the barcode owners.
+As a consequence, GS1 had to pay a multimillion-dollar settlement.
+More importantly, the lawsuit established that businesses that purchased barcodes from the UCC before it adopted the license business model owned the barcodes, and GS1 no longer controlled them, even though they were legitimate GS1 codes.
 All codes sold by barcode resellers, including us, originate from these privately owned barcodes.

-Ready to purchase barcodes now that you are informed on their origin?
+Ready to purchase barcodes now that you understand their origin?
 Click Here to visit our EAN-13 barcode product page.